-1. The AF subscribes to the UE availability for time synchronization service (as identified by Event ID) and provides the associated Notification Target Address of the AF by sending Nnef_TimeSynchronization_CapsSubscribe request.
-Event Reporting Information defines the type of reporting requested (e.g. one-time reporting, periodic reporting or event based reporting).
+1. The AF subscribes to the UE availability for time synchronization service and provides the associated Notification Target Address of the AF by sending Nnef_TimeSynchronization_CapsSubscribe request.
+Report Type defines the type of reporting requested (e.g. one-time reporting, periodic reporting or event based reporting).